 But we didn’t have a hydrometer, and we certainly weren’t going to buy one for this little experiment so we went the homespun route—a thermometer.

 Maple syrup boils at 7° above the boiling point of water.
 So once the syrup hits that number, we knew it was done.
 Honestly, the thermometer itself was a big hassle.
 Never before have I needed a really accurate kitchen thermometer.
 I ended up trying three different thermometers I had kicking around my kitchen—two meat thermometers and a candy thermometer.
 And they all sucked.

 The candy thermometer was useless from the second I put it in the pot because it was completely fogged over and was impossible to read—let alone down to the degree.

 The other two digital thermometers were so jumpy that it made it impossible to get a consistent reading.
-One would jump around like the Biggest Loser scale—140°, 430°, 85°, 219° and eventually just land on “Hi” or “Lo”.
+One would jump around all over—140°, 430°, 85°, 219° and eventually just land on “Hi” or “Lo”.
 It was absolutely infuriating, especially considering the point when the batch goes from not syrup to syrup to not syrup again happens incredibly quickly.

 So during one of my fits of thermometer rage, I took to Twitter to complain and ended up connecting with the amazing folks at ThermoWorks and they offered to send me one of their ThermaPens to make my syrup-making life a little easier.
 I pretty much collapsed to my knees out of gratitude (and Craig was very happy with the bonus Jelly Bellys they sent along with it).